Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 - 3 custom Resource Packs with new textures for swords and tools.

 - Customized keybinds that work well with each other.
-(Todo: keybind map)

 - Many little details I put out with my Detail Brain-ChipTM hardware, this assures complete fun and quality.
 For example:
   - Late game machines, desh, schrabidium, etc. are fireproof.